yiisoft/docs/guide/en/structure/package.md

 ```

 After it is done, Composer modifies `composer.json` and `composer.lock`.
 The former defines what packages to install,
-and their version constraints the later stores a snapshot of exact versions actually installed.
+and their version constraints the latter stores a snapshot of exact versions actually installed.

 Classes from the package will be available immediately via [autoloading](../concept/autoloading.md).